growwithuduak/geek-devs-frontend/README.md

 Create a copy of the remote branch to your local repository
 - `git checkout -b storybook-setup origin/feature/storybook-setup`

+Open the files using:
+`code .` in terminal

 ## HOW INSTALL THE PROJECT